-It captures the buyer’s and seller’s details, the firearm’s details, and the transaction itself.
+It captures the buyer’s and seller’s details, the firearm’s information, and specifics about the transaction itself like the price paid for the weapon.

 Montana does not require a license to sell or a permit to purchase.